drvinceknight/cfm/docs/meetings/02/index.rst

 Solution
 ********

-Group exercise (breakout rooms of 3): ask students to spend 5 minutes writing a plan to tackle that problem (not necessarily carrying out each step).
+Ask students to spend 5 minutes if they know/remember how to do this by hand.

-Clearly write down these steps:

-1. For first question: multiply by :math:`\sqrt{3} - 1`.
-2. Calculate discriminant: compare to 0.
-If negative: no roots.
-3. Complete the square to make :math:`f(x) = a (x - b ) ^2 + c`.
-Do this by
-   expending that formula and comparing coefficients.
+(This is just to get the students to think about it)

 Now show how to get code to do this::